Visit the institution website for COVID‑19 updates

 History, according to the current national curriculum, "should inspire pupils’ curiosity to know more about the past".
 Our aim is to equip students to do just that, developing their ability to plan meaningful historical experiences for pupils in the 11–16 age range, to teach effectively and to assess their own and their pupils’ achievements.

 Students will be joining the largest History PGCE programme in the country, allowing them to benefit from a team of tutors with a wide range of expertise and interests.
 Students will also be able to develop strong peer networks across tutor groups and share ideas, resources and advice.

 The UCL Institute of Education History PGCE course explores a number of aspects of diverse multicultural histories, and our tutors and alumni are regularly involved in presenting such hidden histories in local and national forums.
 We also offer students unique London-based opportunities at museums or other historical sites, in order to develop understanding of learning history outside the classroom.

-The IOE has one of the largest groups of university-based history education specialists in the world and hosts the Centre for Holocaust Education and the award winning First World War Centenary Battlefield Tours Programme.
-The programme draws on this expertise, for example, providing the opportunity to complete a full two-day teachers' programme in Holocaust Education as part of the PGCE.
+The IOE also hosts the Centre for Holocaust Education and the First World War Centenary Battlefield Tours Programme and we provide the opportunity to complete a full two-day teachers' programme in Holocaust Education as part of the PGCE.
 Moreover, we have strong links with the history department at UCL and their specialist units like the Centre for the Study of the Legacies of British Slave-ownership.